FLEX: Unifying Evaluation for Few-Shot NLP: Conclusion

 \section{Conclusion}

-We introduce \benchmark, the first benchmark and public leaderboard that provides a systematic, unified measurement of \fewshot NLP.
-It incorporates and introduces new best practices for \fewshot evaluation, including four transfer settings, textual labels for zero-shot evaluation, and novel analysis for determining a sample size that optimizes statistical accuracy and precision while keeping computational burden low.
-Along with the benchmark, we present \uniqa, a simple and strong baseline that achieves results competitive with recent \fewshot methods despite using trivial prompt engineering.
-Finally, we release an extensible, open-source framework (used to train \uniqa and generate \benchmark) that enables advanced sampling options and addition of NLP datasets to future benchmarks.
+In this work, we unify and bring rigor to \fewshot NLP evaluation.
+We formulate the \benchmark Principles, a set of requirements and best practices that enables unified, rigorous, valid, and cost-sensitive measurement.
+We advance the principles with new Sample Size Design methodology for optimizing statistical accuracy and precision while keeping costs low.
+The \benchmark benchmark is our instantiation of the \benchmark Principles; it employs Sample Size Design and includes four \fewshot transfer settings, zero-shot evaluation, and a public leaderboard with diverse NLP tasks.
+We present \uniqa, a prompt-based model that aligns pretraining and downstream task formats, achieving results competitive with recent \fewshot methods despite using trivial prompt engineering.
+Finally, we release an extensible, open-source toolkit (used to train \uniqa and generate the \benchmark benchmark) to support future benchmark creation and \fewshot NLP model training.

-\begin{ack} We would like to thank Chandra Bhagavatula, Matt Gardner, Matt Peters, Doug Downey, and Dan Weld, for helpful comments and feedback.
+\begin{ack} We would like to thank Chandra Bhagavatula, Matt Gardner, Matt Peters, Doug Downey, Dan Weld, and the four anonymous reviewers for helpful comments, suggestions and feedback.
 We would also like to acknowledge the large community effort involved in the creation of the datasets and open-source tools we utilize. \end{ack}